iamhashir/CodeLabII-2020-2021/Chapter-5-Enumeration/Exercises/README.md

 ## Exercise 3 - Shop Opening Hours :ballot_box_with_check:

 Jake’s Beer Emporium is open Tuesday through Sunday.
-It opens at 11am each day and closes at 10pm, except on weekends (including Friday) when the shop is open until 11.30pm.
+It opens at 11am each day and closes at 10pm, except on weekends (including Thursday) when the shop is open until 11.30pm.
 Write a program that uses an enum class and switch statement to output the opening hours for the day of the week selected by the user.